hmrc/assets-frontend/assets/patterns/messages/README.md

 ## When to use this pattern

-Use this pattern when your service needs to send multiple messages to users.
-These messages are not deleted and can be referred back to at any time.
+Use this pattern when a service needs to send messages to users.
+The messages are not deleted and can be referred back to at any time.

-## When not to use this pattern
+### When not to use this pattern

 Do not use this as the only way of sharing important or time-sensitive information with a user.
-You should only display messages when users are signed in to a service.
+Only display messages when users are signed in to a service.

 ## How it works

-This patterns has two views:
+This patterns has 2 views:

 * message list
 * message details

 ### Message list